Breathwork (New Age): Rebirthing

 A process described as releasing suppressed traumatic childhood memories, especially those related to one's own birth.
 Orr proposed that correct breathing can cure disease and relieve pain.
 Orr devised rebirthing therapy in the 1970s after he supposedly re-lived his own birth while in the bath.
 He believed that breathing techniques could be used to purge traumatic childhood memories that had been repressed.
 There is no evidence that individuals can remember their births.
 Memories of one's birth that appear to resurface during a rebirthing-breathwork practice are believed to be the result of false memories.
 Rebirthing-breathwork is one of the practices critiqued by anti-cult experts Margaret Singer and Janja Lalich in the book Crazy Therapies: What Are They?
 Do They Work?
 Singer and Lalich write that proponents of such "bizarre" practices are proud of their non-scientific approach, and that this finds favor with an irrational clientele.
 In 2006, a panel that consisted of over one hundred experts participated in a survey of psychological treatments; they considered rebirthing therapy to be discredited.

 Sitters

 In addition to a practitioner, breathwork sessions will often have "sitters" present.
 Sitters are individuals who provide emotional or physical support to those practicing breathwork.

 Side effects

 Some common side effects include "sleepiness; tingling in the hands, feet, or face; and a sense of altered consciousness that can be distressing to some."
 Breathwork is generally considered safe when done with a skilled practitioner, but there are contraindications such as cardiovascular disease, glaucoma, high blood pressure, mental illness, severe asthma, or seizure disorders, among others.

+Mechanism of action

+The mechanism of action of breathwork is largely unknown as of the mid-2020s.
+High ventilation breathwork has been found to greatly reduce cerebral blood flow (by 45.5%) and thus to induce marked cerebral hypoperfusion.
+However, the reductions in cerebral blood flow were not associated with subjective or hallucinogenic effects, though this may have simply been due to a ceiling effect.
+Circular breathing has been found to reduce blood carbon dioxide (CO_{2}) concentrations and hence to produce hypocapnia, which induces cerebral vasoconstriction and thus causes reduced cerebral blood flow.
+This is associated with neurological symptoms like dizziness, paresthesia, and sensory alterations.
+It is assumed that hypocapnia likewise occurs and reduces cerebral blood flow in high ventilation breathwork.